Geisha Coffee: What Is It, and What’s all The Hype About?

 Boot Coffee’s Willem Boot described what Geisha’s taste like (3):

 It is like a precious perfume, with rose, jasmine, and bergamot notes.
-In the cup, it has an amazing array of delicate flavors with an unusual lingering aftertaste.
+In the cup, it has an amazing array of delicate flavours with an unusual lingering aftertaste.
 You might taste lime, honeysuckle, papaya – it’s always incredibly fruit-forward.

 Why Is It So Expensive?